Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – How are AI and machine learning being employed to deal with the big data derived from the diagnostic tools?

-Arnold Bos, Senior Consultant, LUX RESEARCH
+Arnold Bos, Senior Consultant, LUX RESEARCH, THE NETHERLANDS

-Rob Beudeker, Senior Investment Director, DSM VENTURING
+Rob Beudeker, Senior Investment Director, DSM VENTURING, THE NETHERLANDS

-Gil Blander, Founder & CEO, INSIDE TRACKER
+Gil Blander, Founder & CEO, INSIDETRACKER, USA

 – Can probiotics help with improving mental health or preventing disease?